Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference

 \paragraph{Results and discussion:}

 We compare the average width of prediction intervals obtained using CCI and SP-CCI across 50 trials for a fixed policy threshold $\theta = 80$.
 As seen in Fig. \ref{fig:width_distribution}, SP-CCI yields consistently narrower intervals, suggesting more precise performance quantification for a given fixed policy.
-Since the received powers in our dataset are measured in dBm, the reported interval widths are also expressed in dB.